tbaxx/PowerWrist-Documentation/README.md

 ## Backend Example (Python/Flask)

 Here is an example using Python and the Flask web framework to illustrate backend logic.
+Please install [Flask](https://pypi.org/project/Flask/) and [pycryptodome](https://pypi.org/project/pycryptodome/) to use it.
+Also, make sure to set appropriate values for the configuration settings at the top of the script.

 ```python
 import base64